-Find out more about taking medicines while breastfeeding and where to find trusted information.
+Find out more about taking medicines while breastfeeding and where to get trusted information and support

 Most breastfeeding mums will need to take medicines at some point, whether for pain relief, treating an illness, or managing a health condition.

 Most medicines are safe to take while breastfeeding.
-They do enter your breastmilk, but usually only in tiny amounts that won’t affect your baby.
+All medications will enter your breastmilk, but usually only in tiny amounts.

 Making safe choices about medicines while breastfeeding

-- the best option for your baby’s age and need
+- Is this medication the best option for my baby’s age and needs?

-Some babies may have mild side effects when their mum takes these medicines while breastfeeding, like being unsettled or having a mild tummy upset.
-These effects are usually short-lived and minor compared to the illness you’re treating.
+Some babies may have mild side effects when their mum takes medicines while breastfeeding.
+They might be unsettled, have a mild tummy upset or have a change in bowel motions.
+These effects are usually short-lived and minor but you can check with your health provider if you’re concerned.

 Tips for safer medicine use while breastfeeding:

-- When possible, choose medicines that act locally (like ointments instead of tablets).
+- Where possible, choose medicines that act locally (like ointments instead of tablets).

 - Avoid slow-release medicines, as they stay in your body longer.